Inspection and Testing of Electron Beam and Laser Welds

 EB Industries performs all weld inspection in-house utilizing the latest inspection technology operated by AWS certified weld inspectors.
 This is an essential final step in the making of a part.

 We also perform most Non-Destructive and Destructive testing in-house.
-We have a full sectioning lab as well as full range of NDT equipment.
+We have a full sectioning lab as well as a full range of NDT equipment.

 Testing and inspection at EB Industries are not a final step or an after-thought: they have been incorporated into our manufacturing process.
 Inspection areas are an integral part of all our electron beam and laser welding stations, and generally, a trained operator and a trained inspector work as a team on all welding projects.
 This allows for continuous monitoring of quality with no impairment of production speed.